Tourist Places to Visit Near Agra Within 100 kms

 • 🚗 How to reach: It’s a smooth 1.5-hour drive from Agra.
 You can also take a train if you prefer.

 • 🍴 Don’t miss: Try the local peda (a sweet made from condensed milk).
-I bought a small box “just to taste” but finished it before I even left town!

-4.⇒ Vrindavan – 70 km from Agra
+4. ⇒ Vrindavan – 70 km from Agra

 Prem Mandir in vrindavan

-Travel Tips from My Visit:
+Travel Tips from Me:

 • ⏰ Best time: Evenings, when the temples light up and the atmosphere is magical.
 During Holi, Vrindavan turns into a riot of colors but be ready for crowds and playful chaos.

 • 🚗 How to reach: Just 10 km from Mathura, about a 2-hour drive from Agra.
-I recommend combining both Mathura and Vrindavan in a single day trip.

 • 💸 Entry: Most temples are free, though donations are always welcome.